 Aucun produit dans le chariot

-Plantar Fasciitis (fash-e-i-tis) is one of the most common causes of heel pain that can lead to much more serious work-related strain and injury.
+Plantar Fasciitis (plan-tar-fash-ee-eye-tis) is one of the most common causes of heel pain and can lead to much more serious work-related strain and injury.
 This condition accounts for almost 15% of all foot-related complaints.

 The condition involves inflammation of the plantar fascia (a tough fibrous band of tissue that runs along the sole of the foot with attachments to the heel bone) and to the base of the toes.
 The plantar fascia provides support to the arch of the foot and plays an important role in normal walking.